 - The company can't distribute dividends or make payments in connection with capital reductions during the three-year period.

-- You must also retain possession of your shares for three years.
+- You must also retain possession of your shares for the year it was acquired and the three following years.

 Here is an overview of the requirements which must be met in order to make use of the scheme: